Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Snowball

 **Explanation:**
-"AWS WAF" is correct.
+AWS WAF is correct.
 It is AWS's web application firewall.
-"AWS Shield" is incorrect; it is for DDoS protection.
+AWS Shield is incorrect; it is for DDoS protection.
-"AWS CloudFront" is incorrect; it is a CDN.
+AWS CloudFront is incorrect; it is a CDN.
-"AWS Snowball" is incorrect; it is for data transfer.
+AWS Snowball is incorrect; it is for data transfer.

 ---

-## 59. In order to better track costs within the organization, you notice that your account administrator has added in the ability to sort by options such as "user:ProjectName."
+## 59. In order to better track costs within the organization, you notice that your account administrator has added in the ability to sort by options such as user:ProjectName.
 What is this an example of?

 - Cost Categories
 - Cost Metadata